User groups based access control

-Here are the main key points of the user group based access system:
+Here are the key points of the user group based access system:

-While the user group based access control is a great feature to secure access to entries, many other features can be used to add more security layers.
-For more information, please consult the following topics:
+While the user group based access control is great to secure access to entries, many other features can be used to add more security layers.
+For more information, consult the following topics:

 Scenarios

-When using the user group based access control, user groups are mostly used to control user access for multiple users at once.
+User groups are mostly used to control user access for multiple users at once.
+Common user groups types can be:

-- Service Desk: a single point of contact to handle incidents, problems and questions from staff and customers.
-Provide an interface for activities such as change requests, software licences, configuration management, and more.
+• Service desk: Single point of contact to handle incidents, problems and questions from staff and customers.
+A service desk provides an interface for activities such as modification requests, software licences, configuration management, and more.

-- Consultants: employed externally on a temporary basis, they usually are read-only users and can use only a subset of entries.
+• Consultants: Usually read-only users employed externally on a temporary basis which can only use a specific subset of entries.

-All settings can be left to default unless the user group contains only administrators.
+1. All settings can be left to default unless the user group contains only administrators.
 In this case, check the Administrator box when configuring the user group.
-Enter a Name for the user group, then click Ok.
+Enter a Name for the user group, then click OK.

-To assign users to the user group, click the user group button, then check the Is Member box of the respective user.
+1. To assign users to the user group, click the Assign user to user group button, then check the Is Member box of the respective user.

 User configuration